 How to apply the Limbic Map to online behaviour

-AdWords is an advertising platform provided by Google that allows advertisers to choose specific search terms (keywords) that trigger their ad to appear in the search results.
+AdWords is an advertising platform provided by Google which allows advertisers to choose specific search terms (keywords) that trigger their ad to appear in the search results.
 The position of their ad is determined by an auction system.
-The highest bidder will typically see their ad shown in the highest position on Google.
+The highest bidder will typically see their ad shown in the highest positions on Google.

 I created a campaign using Google AdWords to test the effectiveness of using emotional goals to persuade Google users to click on my ads.
-The idea was to create two variations of an advertisement: one with, and the other without, emotional goals and see which ad received the most clicks.
+The idea was to create two variations of an advertisement: one with, and the other without emotional goals to see which ad received the most clicks.

 To achieve this, I had to find keywords for which there was little or no competition to minimise the cost of each click.
-I also had to find keywords with a high volume of searches being performed every day.
-This meant I would not have to wait several weeks or months to achieve statistically significant results.
+I also had to find keywords with a high volume of searches performed every day.
+This meant I wouldn’t have to wait several weeks or months to achieve statistically significant results.

 The keyword “apple tart recipe” receives approximately 8,000 Google searches per month in the UK and USA.
 As there is nobody else advertising on Google for this keyword, I was able to bid just 10p per click to achieve a top page ranking on Google.